Kumaon division: Geography

 Rivers such as Gori, Dhauli, and Kali rise chiefly in the southern slope of the Tibetan watershed north of the loftiest peaks, amongst which they make their way down valleys of rapid declivity and extraordinary depth.
 The principal is the Sharda (Kali Ganga), the Pindari and Kailganga, whose waters join the Alaknanda.
 The river Sharda (Kali Ganga) forms the international boundary between India and Nepal.
 The pilgrim route currently used to visit Kailash-Mansarovar goes along this river and crosses into Tibet at Lipu Lekh pass.

 The chief trees are the chir pine, Himalayan cypress, pindrow fir, alder, sal and saindan.
 Limestone, sandstone, slate, gneiss and granite constitute the principal geological formations.
 Mines of iron, copper, gypsum, lead and asbestos exist, but they are not thoroughly worked.
 Except in the submontane strips and deep valleys, the climate is mild.
 The rainfall of the outer Himalayan range, which is first struck by the monsoon, is double that of the central hills, in the average proportion of 2000 mm to 1000 mm.
 No winter passes without snow on the higher ridges, and in some years, it is universal throughout the mountain tract.
 Frosts, especially in the valleys, are often severe.

 History

 Prehistoric dwellings and Stone Age implements have been discovered in Almora and Nainital districts.
-Initially settled by Kol tribals, the region witnessed successive waves of Kiratas, Khasas and Indo-Scythians.
+Initially settled by Kols, the region witnessed successive waves of Kiratas, Khasas, and Indo-Sythians.
 Kunindas were the first rulers of the region.
-They were followed by the Katyuri kings of Khasha origin who controlled the region from 700 to 1200 AD.
+They were followed by the Katyuri kings of Khasas origin who controlled the region from 700 to 1200 AD.

 Around 1100–1200 AD, after Katyuri kingdom disintegration, Kurmanchal was divided into eight different principalities: Baijnath-Katyur, Dwarhat, Doti, Baramandal, Askot, Sira, Sora, Sui.
 Around 1581 AD, under Rudra Chand, the whole region was brought together again as Kumaon.